bcoder4702/Speer_assignment/README.md

 DELETE /api/user/notes/:id: delete a note by ID for the authenticated user.
 POST /api/notes/:id/share: share a note with another user for the authenticated user.
 GET /api/user/search: search for notes based on keywords for the authenticated user.

+please find the api collection attached in github repository as postman collection(notesappcollection)

 <br/>